User Archival Definitions

 That is, personal data processed and stored should be kept for no longer than is necessary and personal data should only be processed for legitimate business purposes.

-If you have a user that meets the above criteria that you do not want to become Inactive or Dormant, you may simply register a single data point for that profile once every six or twelve months.
+If you have a user that meets the above criteria that you do not want to become Inactive or Dormant, you may simply register a single data point for that profile once every six months.